vostrenkov/EazyJoy/README.md

 # EazyJoy
 EazyJoy implements USB HID joystick device with flexible configuration.
 It is based on STM32F103C8 microcontroller and supports up to 8 analog axes and 12 digital inputs (buttons).
+If more features are requied (like matrix of buttons, encoders, etc.) check out daughter project [FreeJoy](https://github.com/vostrenkov/FreeJoy).

 ## Flexibility
 EazyJoy allows to select the configuration of joystick device you exactly need.
 You can choose any of inputs shown below: